smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 ## Duplicate Menu Titles (SDL @![android, javaEE, javaSE]v5.1+!@@![iOS]v7.1+!@)
 Starting with SDL @![android, javaEE, javaSE]v5.1+!@@![iOS]v7.1+!@ menu cells and sub menu cells no longer require unique titles inorder to be presented.

-For example if you are trying to display points of interest as a list you can now have multiple locations with the same name that but are not the same location.
+For example, if you are trying to display points of interest as a list you can now have multiple locations with the same name but are not the same location.

 On systems supporting RPC v7.1 or higher the titles on the menu will be displayed as provided even if there are duplicate titles.
 ![Menu with duplicate titles RPC 7.1+](assets/Menu_duplicate_titles_7_1.png)